setokk/PhysioLink-Backend/README.md

 #### - Docker (recommended)
 ```
 Run:
-1) docker-setup.bat (can be found in root path of project)
+1) docker-setup.bat (or docker-setup.sh | they can be found in the root path of project)
 2) docker exec -it physiolink-db mariadb --user root -proot
-3) Copy and paste all SQL code from db.sql in the interactive terminal (db.sql can also be found in root path of project)
+3) Copy and paste all SQL code from db.sql in the interactive terminal (db.sql can also be found in the root path of project)
 4) Done!
 ```